DavidJKTofan/ba-master/README.md

 # ba-master
-Master Thesis of my Masters in Business Analytics (work in progress)
+Master Thesis of Masters in Business Analytics (work in progress)